yc3136/vocabloom/docs/product-requirements.md

 ## Roadmap

-### Milestone 1: MVP Launch
+### Milestone 1: MVP Launch ✅ COMPLETED
 - **Purpose:** Deliver a core generative AI experience where users can create unique language learning content via text translation.
-This MVP will validate the core value proposition for multilingual families and lay the foundation for future product enhancements.
+This MVP validated the core value proposition for multilingual families and laid the foundation for future product enhancements.

 #### Functional Requirements
 1. Users can input an English term (e.g., "dinosaur," "galaxy") into a dedicated field.